-Like hiring any other professional in commercial real estate for acquisition, sales or exchanges, professional management is not a cost that will not be returned.
-It makes money for the property owner.
+Like hiring any other professional in commercial real estate for acquisition, sales or exchanges, professional management makes money for the property owner.

 Pre-Leasing To Secure Construction Financing

 Banks will be making some loans on real estate during this year.
 The borrower will have to have documentation on everything.
 The loan application must be perfect.